Outbound Nodes

 - Go to the Outbound Nodes tab.

-- Click the Add Outbound Node button above the Route details.
+- Click Add Outbound Node.

 - Complete the Outbound Node details using the Field Descriptions table as a guide.